-Buenos Aires
+Buenos Aires Province

-Birding Buenos Aires State
+Birding Buenos Aires Province

-He we refer to the State of Buenos Aires – there is a separate page for the city itself.
 Argentina offers some very interesting birding as it has several distinctive nature regions.
 The biggest number of bird species is found in the central, eastern and north eastern areas because of the direct influence by the Chaco Plains and the Amazon Basin.
-Consequently the nearby Pampas have their own birding scenery that by no means should be overlooked.
-The sites suggested below will allow you to see many of the birds but not all on your own.
+Consequently, the nearby Pampas have their own birding scenery that by no means should be overlooked.
+The sites suggested below will allow you to see many of the birds.

-Going out of Buenos Aires city to the west along Route 5 after driving260 km (162 m.) you arrive to a town by the name 9 de Julio ( 9th.
-July).
-From there onwards large fields -the Pampas- stretch on both sides of the road interspersed from time to time by small lagoons full of diferent ducks, Coscorobas and Black-necked swans.
-The Great Grebe and the Long-winged Harrier can be seen as well as Flamingos.
-Spotted Tinamous run often along the roads and Greater Rheas can be seen in the fields.
-The Burrowing Owl and the Short-eared Owl are often present as well as bunches of Eared Doves and Monk Parakeets.
-Also it is fairly easy to spot Field Flickers, Grassland Yellow Finches and where there are trees or bushes Siskins and Mockingbirds appear.
+The Pampas in the Buenos Aires province – Going out of Buenos Aires city to the west along Route 5 after driving 260 km (162 m.) you arrive to a town by the name 9 de Julio (9th of July).
+From there onwards are very large fields – the Pampas.
+They stretch on both sides of the road interspersed from time to time by small lagoons full of different ducks, Coscorobas and Black-necked swans.
+Great Grebe and Long-winged Harrier can be seen as well as Flamingos.
+Spotted Tinamous often run along the roads and Greater Rheas can be seen in the fields.
+Burrowing Owl and Short-eared Owl are often present as well as small flocks of Eared Doves and Monk Parakeets.
+Also, it is fairly easy to spot Field Flickers, Grassland Yellow Finches and, where there are trees or bushes, Siskins and Mockingbirds appear.
 White-browed Blackbirds and Pampas Meadowlarks can be seen getting in and out of the grasses.

 Contributors